neon-cyan/quantpy/README.md

 - [QEXTRACT] Like to move quantics extractor to use new IO jobs
 - [PLOTTER] Plot up dipoles.
 Hopefully coord system is OK
 - [PLOTTER] Plot up Hole Survival Probability
+- [PLOTTER] General refactor of analysis to be more general and flexible (FFT of other properties like NM)